-A test performed under a municipal code in compliance with Railroad Commission rules shall satisfy the pressure testing requirements.
-Utilities Code 121.502(d); 16 TAC 8.230(c)(1)
+A natural gas piping pressure test performed under a municipal code in compliance with Railroad Commission rules shall satisfy the pressure testing requirements.

-The pressure test shall determine whether the natural gas piping downstream of a District facility meter holds at least normal operating pressure over a specified period determined by the Railroad Commission.
+A district shall perform the pressure test to determine whether the natural gas piping downstream of a district facility's meter holds at least normal operating pressure over a specified period determined by the Railroad Commission.
 During the pressure test, each system supply inlet and outlet in the facility must be closed.
-The pressure test shall be performed by a person qualified in accordance with the testing procedures established by Railroad Commission rules.
-At the District's request, the Railroad Commission shall assist the District in developing a procedure for conducting the test.
+The pressure test shall be performed by a person authorized under Railroad Commission rules.
+At a district's request, the Railroad Commission shall assist the district in developing a procedure for conducting the test.
 Utilities Code 121.503; 16 TAC 8.230(c)(2), (3)

-The District shall provide written notice to the District's natural gas supplier specifying the date and result of each pressure test or other inspection.
-The supplier shall develop procedures for receiving such written notice from the District.
+A district shall provide written notice to the district's natural gas supplier specifying the date and result of each pressure test or other inspection.
+The supplier shall develop procedures for receiving such written notice from the district.
 Utilities Code 121.504(a); 16 TAC 8.230(b)(1)

 Termination of Service

-The supplier shall terminate service to a District facility if:
+A supplier shall terminate service to a district facility if:

 The supplier receives official notification from the firm or individual conducting the test of a hazardous natural gas leakage in the facility piping system; or